001 – Balance Tutorial

 Protocol

-1) Ensure the balance sliders are at zero and the platform is clean.
+1) Before performing a weighing, it is necessary to ensure that the balance’s cursors are at zero and that the pan is clean.

-3) Place the object to be weighed on the balance platform.
+3) Place the object to be weighed on the balance pan.

 1) Adjust the level of the balance using the adjustment screw.